János Esterházy

 Count János Eszterházy ([ˈjaːnoʃ ˈɛstɛrhaːzi]; rarely Ján Esterházi; March 14, 1901 – March 8, 1957) was a prominent politician of Hungarian ethnicity in inter-war Czechoslovakia and later in the First Slovak Republic.
 He was a member of the Czechoslovak Parliament and of the Slovak Assembly.
 After the Second World War, he was illegally deported to the Soviet Union, sentenced on trumped-up charges at a show trial, and imprisoned.
-In the meantime he was sentenced, in absentia, to death by the National Court in Bratislava on the charges of High Treason to the State, collaboration with enemy, the breaking-up of Czechoslovakia, and his participation in an anti-democratic regime as a deputy of the Slovak Assembly.
+In the meantime, he was sentenced, in absentia, to death by the National Court in Bratislava on the charges of High Treason to the State, collaboration with the enemy, the breaking-up of Czechoslovakia and his participation in an anti-democratic regime as a deputy of the Slovak Assembly.
 The sentence was not executed as a consequence of a Presidential pardon, following his return to Czechoslovakia from the Soviet Union.
 He died in prison in 1957.

-The Federation of Hungarian Jewish Communities have described him as a hero for saving Jews during World War II.
+The Federation of Hungarian Jewish Communities has described him as a hero for saving Jews during World War II.
 On the other hand, the Federation of Jewish Communities in Slovakia has publicly criticised János Esterházy and rejected efforts to present him as "democratic, antifascist fighter and fearless savior of Jews".

 Family

 Son of Antal Mihály Esterházy, he was born into one of Hungary's most distinguished aristocratic families, the House of Esterházy, in the Galánta branch originated from Transylvania.
-His mother, Countess Elżbieta Tarnowska, daughter of Professor Stanisław Tarnowski, was Polish.
+His mother, Countess Elżbieta Tarnowska, daughter of Professor Stanisław Tarnowski, was Polish and came from Tarnowski family, one of the oldest Polish aristocratic families, which had held the highest positions continuously since the 14th century.
 He was four when his father died.
-He went to secondary school in Budapest and after studying commerce he returned to his estate in an area of Hungary which the Treaty of Trianon had ceded to Czechoslovakia after World War I. On October 15, 1924, he married Countess Lívia Serényi.
+He went to secondary school in Budapest and after studying commerce he returned to his estate in a former area of Hungary which the Treaty of Trianon had ceded to Czechoslovakia after World War I. On October 15, 1924, he married Countess Lívia Serényi.
 They had two children, János and Alice.